Moonflower2022/connect4-general/README.md

   * new game
   * show where your marker would be placed on the board
   * worker for no lag
+* do web worker for main website as well
 * test against <https://www.npmjs.com/package/macao>